Difference Between Random forest vs Gradient boosting

 - Performance:

-There are two differences to see the performance between random forest and the gradient boosting that is, the random forest can able to build each tree independently on the other hand gradient boosting can build one tree at a time so that the performance of the random forest is less as compared to the gradient boosting and another difference is random forest combines its result at the end of the process while gradient combines the result along the way of it.
+There are two differences in the performance between random forest and Gradient boosting: the random forest can build each tree independently.
+On the other hand, Gradient boosting can make one tree at a time so that the performance of the random forest is less compared to the Gradient boosting; another difference is random forest combines its result at the end of the process while Gradient combines the result along the way of it.

 - Bagging vs boosting:

-The combining of decision trees is the main difference between random forest and gradient boosting, random forest has been built by using the bagging method, the bagging method is the method in which each decision tree is used in parallel and each decision tree in it can fit subsample which has been taken from the entire dataset, in case of classification result is determined by taking all the result of decision trees and for regression tasks, the overall result is calculated by taking the mean of all predictions, on the other hand, gradient boosting uses the boosting technique to build an ensemble model, to build a new strong tree the decision trees are connected in series in which decision tree is not fit into the entire dataset.
+The combining of decision trees is the main difference between random forest and Gradient boosting; the random forest has been built by using the bagging method, the bagging method is the method in which each decision tree is used in parallel, and each decision tree in it can fit subsample which has been taken from the entire dataset, in case of classification result is determined by taking all the result of decision trees and for regression tasks, the overall result is calculated by taking the mean of all predictions, on the other hand, Gradient boosting uses the boosting technique to build an ensemble model, to build a new strong tree the decision trees are connected in series in which decision tree is not fit into the entire dataset.

 - Overfitting:

-Overfitting is the critical issue in machine learning techniques, as we know in machine learning we use algorithms so that there is a risk of overfitting and that can be considered as a bottleneck in machine learning when any model fits the training data well then there may occur overfitting due to that our model can take some unnecessary details under the training data and so it fails to generalize to the entire data.
+Overfitting is a critical issue in machine learning techniques; as we know, in machine learning, we use algorithms so that there is a risk of overfitting, and that can be considered a bottleneck in machine learning when any model fits the training data well than there may occur overfitting due to that our model can take some unnecessary details under the training data.
+So it fails to generalize to the entire data.

-As we have seen above the random forest and gradient boosting both are ensemble learning models, the random forest uses several decision trees that are not critical or does not cause overfitting, if we add more trees in it then the accuracy of the model will decrease so we do not want to add more trees, hence there may occur computational reason but in the random forest, there is no risk of overfitting, whereas, in gradient boosting due to the number of trees may occur overfitting, in gradient the new tree has been added from remaining to the previous one so each addition may occur noise in training data so adding of many trees in gradient boosting will cause the overfitting.
+As we have seen above, the random forest and Gradient boosting are both ensemble learning models; the random forest uses several decision trees that are not critical or do not cause overfitting; if we add more trees to it, then the accuracy of the model will decrease so we do not want to add more trees; hence there may occur computational reason, but in the random forest, there is no risk of overfitting, whereas, in Gradient boosting due to the number of trees may appear overfitting, in Gradient the new tree has been added from remaining to the previous one so each addition may occur noise in training data so adding of many trees in Gradient boosting will cause the overfitting.

 - Bootstrapping:

-Bootstrapping is the technique which is used in statistics it uses a sample of data to make predictive data each sample of data is called the bootstrap sample, in the random forest if we do not use bootstrapping technique then each decision tree fits into the dataset due to that many algorithms will be applied to the same dataset it does good in manner, as we are doing it repeatedly, as a result, it gives better performance, if we use same or different decision trees then the result we get will not very different as compared to the result we get by single decision tree hence bootstrapping plays an important role in creating different decision trees, whereas, gradient boosting does not uses the bootstrapping technique each decision tree in it fits into the remaining to the previous one, so it does not work well with which has different trees.
+Bootstrapping is the technique that is used in statistics; it uses a sample of data to make predictive data; each sample of data is called the bootstrap sample; in the random forest, if we do not use the bootstrapping technique, then each decision tree fits into the dataset due to that many algorithms will be applied to the same dataset it does well in manner, as we are doing it repeatedly; as a result, it gives better performance, if we use same or different decision trees then the result we get will not significantly different as compared to the result we get by single decision tree hence bootstrapping plays an essential role in creating different decision trees, whereas, Gradient boosting does not use the bootstrapping technique each decision tree in it fits into the remaining to the previous one, so it does not work well with which has different trees.

 Comparison Table of Random Forest vs Gradient Boosting